-The denomination teaches these 10 principles for a biblical marriage:
+The denomination teaches these ten principles for a biblical marriage:

 - Two sexes, male and female, are required to complete the divine image in humankind… Neither male nor female alone may procreate the race and fulfill the divine purposes.

-- Under God, though [male and female] roles may sometimes differ, the two sexes are equals.
+- Under God, though [male and female] roles may sometimes differ, the two sexes are equal.

 - The way God created human beings to live on the earth and brought them together indicates He intended man and woman for each other (Genesis 2:22-24).